 The chorus performs quality literature of various styles and genres in the highest caliber and often features the music of area composers and arrangers, as well as the classic gems of the masters.

-Eleazer, an adjunct instructor of music and voice at Maryville College, is in his ninth season as conductor of the chorus, having been a professional musician, conductor and college educator in the East Tennessee area for more than 30 years.
+Eleazer, an adjunct instructor of music and voice at Maryville College, is in his 11th season as conductor of the chorus, having been a professional musician, conductor and college educator in the East Tennessee area for more than 30 years.
 In addition to directing the Maryville College Community Chorus, Eleazer directs the Lads (an all men's ensemble at MC) and serves as director of music and adult ministries at Broadway United Methodist Church.
 Eleazer is a graduate of the University of Tennessee, where he earned a bachelor's degree in music education and master of music degree in choral conducting and sacred music.

 For more information, please contact Eleazer at email@example.com or 865.382.4970 or Stacey Wilner, coordinator of choral music, at firstname.lastname@example.org or 865-981-8151.
 Scholarship positions are available.